BhavShah01/ConSciR/README.md

 - Conservation scientists, engineers and researchers
 - Cultural heritage professionals involved in preventive conservation
 - Students and educators in conservation and heritage science programs
+- FAIR: ConSciR is designed to be findable, accessible, interoperatable and resuable.

 Learn more about ConSciR here: [**ConSciR webpage**](https://bhavshah01.github.io/ConSciR/)